NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 ### IngameMenuController
-This controller's task is to respond to the events generated by the playmode's in-game menu.
+This controller's task is to respond to the events generated by the play modes in-game menu.

 ### EventHandler
 Interface from the javafx package.
-Main purpose to hide controller implementation and provide bridge between Controllers and Views.
+Main purpose to hide controller implementation and provide a bridge between Controllers and Views.
 View -> Controller.

 ### IPhysicsBody, ISaveHandler, IPhysicsWorld